 The Urban Curriculum

-Urban’s curriculum is rich and broad, including core academic classes common to most high schools, as well as an unusually large number of specialized courses, advanced electives and creative arts courses usually found at the college level.
+Urban’s curriculum is rich and extensive, including core academic classes, as well as an unusually large number of specialized courses, advanced electives, and creative arts courses usually found at the college level.

 All Urban courses share a common educational approach based on the following principles:

 - the expectation that students be active participants in their education